SebGeek/webpi/README.md

     * In Web GitHub repository, go to settings and click 'add SSH key'.
     Copy the contents of ~/.ssh/id_rsa.pub into the field labeled 'Key'.

-    * tell raspberry to use SH connection:
+    * tell the Raspberry to use SSH connection:
     ```
     git remote set-url origin git@github.com:SebGeek/teleinfo.git
     ```